Poseyy/MachineLearningProjects/README.md

 # MachineLearningProjects
-This repository contains various machine learning projects I've engaged in.
-Each subdirectory represents a different project.

-# Malgo models

 This repo is dedicated to Machine Learning models I've created in both an academic and non-academic setting.
 My focus is implementing models for PoC and exploring how different models perform on the same datasets.